-We showed in Section \ref{subsec:polish} that palm tree space is a Polish space, and thus exhibits desirable (though not necessary) properties for rigorous probability and statistics.
-Such properties ensure well-behaved measure-theoretic properties, and in particular, allow for classical probabilistic and statistical studies, such as convergence in various modes, as well as behavior of stochastic processes.
-In this section, we discuss the existence of important probabilistic and statistical quantities for parametric data analysis, such probability measures and Fr\'echet means and variances.
+We showed in Section \ref{subsec:polish} that palm tree space is a Polish space, and thus exhibits desirable properties for rigorous probability and statistics.
+Such properties ensure well-behaved measure-theoretic properties, and in particular, allow for classical probabilistic and statistical studies, such as convergence in various modes, as well as ensuring that stochastic processes are well defined.
+We now study the existence of probabilistic and statistical quantities for parametric data analysis, such as probability measures and Fr\'echet means and variances.

-\subsection{Tropical Measures of Central Tendency}
+\subsubsection{Tropical Measures of Central Tendency}

 For distributions in general metric spaces, there are various measures of central tendency.
-These may be framed in palm tree space as follows.
-The definitions below may be generalized by replacing the tropical metric $d_{\mathrm{tr}}$ with a general well-defined metric.
+These may be framed in palm tree space as follows (and may be generalized by replacing the tropical metric $d_{\mathrm{tr}}$ with any well-defined metric).